The Shawshank Redemption: Casting

-Freeman was cast at the suggestion of producer Liz Glotzer, who ignored the novella's character description of a white Irishman, nicknamed "Red".
-Freeman's character alludes to the choice when queried by Andy on why he is called Red, replying "Maybe it's because I'm Irish."
+Morgan Freeman was cast at the suggestion of producer Liz Glotzer, who ignored the novella's character description of a white Irishman, nicknamed "Red".
+Freeman's character alludes to the choice when queried by Andy on why he is called Red, replying "Maybe it's because I'm Irish".
 Freeman opted not to research his role, saying "acting the part of someone who's incarcerated doesn't require any specific knowledge of incarceration ... because men don't change.
-Once you're in that situation, you just toe whatever line you have to toe."
-Darabont was already aware of Freeman from his minor role in another prison drama, Brubaker (1980), while Robbins had been excited to work alongside the actor, having grown up watching him in The Electric Company children's television show.
+Once you're in that situation, you just toe whatever line you have to toe".
+Darabont was already aware of Freeman from his minor role in Brubaker (1980), another prison drama, while Tim Robbins had been excited to work alongside Freeman, having grown up watching him in The Electric Company children's television show.

 Darabont looked initially at some of his favorite actors, such as Gene Hackman and Robert Duvall, for the role of Andy Dufresne, but they were unavailable; Clint Eastwood and Paul Newman were also considered.
-Tom Cruise, Tom Hanks, and Kevin Costner were offered, and passed on the role—Hanks due to his starring role in Forrest Gump, and Costner because he had the lead in Waterworld.
-Johnny Depp, Nicolas Cage, and Charlie Sheen were also considered for the role at different stages.
+Tom Cruise, Tom Hanks and Kevin Costner were offered, and passed on the role—Hanks due to his starring role in Forrest Gump, and Costner because he had the lead in Waterworld.
+Johnny Depp, Nicolas Cage and Charlie Sheen were also considered for the role at different stages.
 Cruise attended table readings of the script, but declined to work for the inexperienced Darabont.
 Darabont said he cast Robbins after seeing his performance in the 1990 psychological horror Jacob's Ladder.
 When Robbins was cast, he insisted that Darabont use experienced cinematographer Roger Deakins, who had worked with him on The Hudsucker Proxy.
 To prepare for the role, Robbins observed caged animals at a zoo, spent an afternoon in solitary confinement, spoke with prisoners and guards, and had his arms and legs shackled for a few hours.